dgaliata/tailwind-astro-blog/README.md

 ## About Me 👨‍💻

-I am an IT Consultant turned Cybersecurity Architect with a passion for DevOps, Cybersecurity, and Cloud technologies.
+I am an IT Consultant turned Cybersecurity Engineer with a passion for DevOps, Cybersecurity, and Cloud technologies.
 Committed to lifelong learning, I enjoy sharing my industry adventures through blogging.

 ## Why have this blog?